‘I’d rather rewatch a bad film than a classic’: The science behind our comfort movies

 See if you can spot a trend here.
 I have watched the film Yesterday four times, Citizen Kane twice, Rashomon once, La Règle du Jeu once, The Fifth Element maybe eight times, There Will Be Blood once, Beau Travail once, Persona once, Pitch Perfect too many times to count… and Jeanne Dielman 23, quai du Commerce, 1080 Bruxelles?
 Never.

 OK, so I’m a wannabe film snob refusing to face facts – I like trashy feelgood movies.
 Well, not exactly trashy, but… some of the films in that list are considered among the greatest ever made, and the ones I’ve watched on repeat aren’t.
 But I’m not having a guilty pleasures moment here, and I don’t need a psychologist to tell me I’m seeking comfort in things I already know.
 There’s something in each of those stories that I really like, something that is operating in the exact opposite way to, say, Todd Fields’s Tár, which was an early contender for film of the year when it came out in January.
-Great movie, I remember thinking, as I walked out of the cinema, I never want to see it again.
+Great movie, I remember thinking, as I walked out of the cinema; I never want to see it again.

 Take Yesterday.
 It’s a Richard Curtis/Danny Boyle collaboration, so it comes with serious populist credentials (before you peg me as a diehard Curtis fan, I should say I’ve never seen Love Actually, actually).
-Anyway, as you probably know, Yesterday is the story of a Lowestoft warehouse worker, Jack Malik (Himesh Patel) who dreams of making it as a singer-songwriter but is, sadly, awful, despite the enduring support and (unspoken) love of his schoolfriend-turned-manager Ellie (Lily James).
+Anyway, as you probably know, Yesterday is the story of a Lowestoft warehouse worker, Jack Malik (Himesh Patel), who dreams of making it as a singer-songwriter but is, sadly, awful, despite the enduring support and (unspoken) love of his schoolfriend-turned-manager Ellie (Lily James).
 Then Jack has a bike crash and wakes up in hospital in a world in which only he, it seems, has ever heard of The Beatles.
 And with that, a path to fame and fortune opens up before him, if only he can live with the knowledge that he is about to pass off the works of Lennon and McCartney as his own.

 I love everything about the first half of this film.
 Jack innocently playing “Yesterday” to his friends on the guitar they bought him (“A great guitar requires a great song”) and their astonishment on hearing it (Ellie’s “Oh my… what… what the hell was that?”).
 Meera Syal and Sanjeev Bhaskar as Jack’s mum and dad, interrupting him as he tries to play “Let It Be” on the sitting room piano, with Syal improvising as she tells a neighbour it’s called “Leave It Be”, and Jack completely losing it with them.
 I love Ellie asking Jack, “How did I get in the friend/manager/roadie column instead of the ‘And I Love Her’ column?”
 I enjoy Ed Sheeran sending himself up as Salieri to Jack’s Mozart, and Joel Fry as Jack’s hapless roadie Rocky.